-LaVetta Appleby has been teaching at LTU since 1996.
+Appleby has been teaching at LTU since 1996.
 She instructs both undergraduate and graduate courses in chemistry.
-She recently received funding to develop a hybrid online version of the course Fundamentals of Chemistry.
+She recently received funding to develop a hybrid online version of the course, Fundamentals of Chemistry.
 She has also developed and taught hybrid online chemistry courses for the MSE curriculum.

-She received a Bachelor of Science degree from Michigan State University.
-While completing her undergraduate degree, she worked in Research and Development at Dow Corning Corporation in Midland, MI.
-She continued her studies at Michigan State University to obtain a Master of Science in Chemistry 1996.
-Her research interests includes: chemical education and computational chemistry.
+She received a bachelor of science degree from Michigan State University.
+While completing her undergraduate degree, she worked in research and development at Dow Corning in Midland, Mich.
+She continued her studies at Michigan State University to obtain a Master of Science in Chemistry in 1996.
+Her research interests include chemical education and computational chemistry.

 She is a member of the following professional organizations: American Chemical Society, National Organization for the Professional Advancement of Black Chemists and Chemical Engineers, American Association for the Advancement of Science, and the National Science Teachers Association.